 - Sensory processing disorders

-Are Weighted Blankets Right for Kids?
+Are Weighted Blankets Safe for Kids?

 If your child is under the age of one, weighted blankets are not for them.
 As St. Louis Children’s Hospital points out, a weighted blanket could be a safety risk and increase a baby’s chances of dying from SIDS (Sudden Infant Death Syndrome).
 In any event, you don’t want to put anything on your baby that will impede their freedom of movement or ability to roll over while they sleep.

-Once your child is at least one-year old, if your family physician agrees, a weighted blanket may be a good option for soothing your little partner during nap time.
+Once your child is at least one-year-old, if your family physician agrees, a weighted blanket may be a good option for soothing your little partner during nap time.
 The appropriate weighted blanket size is naturally much smaller for kids than it is for adults, so just make sure you don’t throw your queen-size blanket on your 2-year-old.

 How heavy should a weighted blanket be for a kid?
 Most experts recommend using 10% of your child’s body weight plus one pound.
 For a 30-pound child, that means buying a 4-pound blanket.

-Check out any recommended weighted blanket size chart, and they will report the same thing.
+Check out any recommended weighted blanket weight chart, and they will report the same thing.
 The general rule of thumb for choosing a weighted blanket is based on your total body weight.
 Determining how heavy a weighted blanket should be for an adult involves just one simple calculation: 10% of your body weight.

 - 130 pounds = 13lb blanket